 - Quality Material – The leather used here is pretty decent and provides a good amount of support for your guitar.

-- Versatile – Height is adjustable to the exact measurement. you need, so it should always be a comfortable playing height.
+- Versatile – Height is fully adjustable to the exact measurement you need, so it should always be a comfortable playing height.

 - Lacks Padding – You don’t get any extras here, so the leather and suede don’t provide much in the way of comfort, which you may need if your instrument’s heavy.

-The best aspect of Fender’s Artisan strap is the heavy thread stitching used to avoid splitting, plus three layers of hand-selected leather for durability.
-The bottom layer consists of aniline leather, for extra grip, and the top layer is finished with wax and oil, for a polished finish.
+The best aspect of this product from Fender is the heavy thread stitching used to avoid splitting, plus three layers of hand-selected leather for durability.
+The bottom layer consists of aniline leather for extra grip, and the top layer is finished with wax and oil, for a polished finish.

-You can also adjust the length to one of three different settings between 40” and 55”, which should meet the requirements of a small to average sized adult.
-The strap itself has a width of 2.5” which combined with the suede middle layer, enables a pretty comfortable playing stance.
+You can also adjust the length to one of three different settings between 40” and 55”, which should meet the requirements of a small to average-sized adult.
+The strap itself has a width of 2.5” inches, which, combined with the suede middle layer, enables a pretty comfortable playing stance.

 Overall, Fender’s Artisan design is best suited to players with a mid-range budget, looking for something tough that won’t let them down.
 For the price, the quality is pretty good value; however, it may not be long enough for taller players or bassists.